mmolloy88/terminal-app1/README.md

     * time management
     * goal orientation
 - rating for how your day is going

+take an opportunity to think about your day, how it affected you.

 - ability to write a diary entry

+write down how you're feeling, anything you want. whether it's a short sentence or a whole paragraph.

 - save the information to a text file on your PC

-This is an application that will allow you to write a diary, it checks in with how your day was/is going starting with 3 simple yes or no questions, then asking for a 1 - 10 rating and then prompting you to make an entry.
-Write down anything you want, or split whatever's on your mind over multiple entries. at the end of your entry in the previous-entries.txt file an inspirational quote will also be generated.
+The entry is then saved to the previous-entries text file, allowing you to go back and take a look at everything you've put down.

+- add an inspirational quote to the end of every entry

+after the diary entry is filled out and entered an inspirational quote is added to the previous entries file

 HOW TO INSTALL: